-As mentioned, the 7 Plus, 8 Plus, and X models have not one but two rear cameras, and they work as a team.
+As mentioned, the X has not one but two rear cameras, and they work as a team.
 With this dual-camera system, you tap the 1x or 2x button on the iPhone display to switch from a 1x wide angle (28mm-equivalent focal length) to a 2x telephoto (56mm lens) shot or back.